python-discord/pixels/README.md

 ## Welcome to Python Discord Pixels!

-The core idea of Pixels is to have a collaborative canvas, where users paint pixel by pixel, by POSTing co-ordinates and a colour code to an API.
+The core idea of Pixels is to have a collaborative canvas, where users paint pixel by pixel, by PUTting co-ordinates and a colour code to an API.

 Our main goal for this project is to focus on it being a learning tool, for users who may not have previous experience with APIs.